-Add ghee/butter in a sauce pan and melt on medium heat for 20-30 seconds.
-Add your choice of chopped nuts and raisins and sauté for 1 minute.
+- Add ghee/butter in a sauce pan and melt on medium heat for 20-30 seconds.
+Then, add your choice of chopped nuts and raisins and sauté for 1 minute.
 Add Sooji (and almond meal) and sauté for 5 minutes on medium flame, this is to cook away the rawness of semolina (sooji).

 - Add the warm milk-water-saffron mix and stir continuously with a whisk or wooden spoon to avoid any lumps from forming.